 Treatment Options for Spastic Cerebral Palsy

-Although there’s no cure for any form of cerebral palsy, there are a number of treatment options available to help control the symptoms, including:
+Although there’s no cure for any form of cerebral palsy, there are several treatment options available to help control the symptoms, including:

-- Baclofen pump (to help control muscle spasms and jerky movements)
+- Baclofen pump (to help control muscle spasticity)

 - Constraint-induced therapy (CIT)